scottyschup/ruby-curriculum/w1d5/intro-algorithms.md

 Coding up algorithms is a good way to practice the skills we've been learning.
 It gives you practice thinking like a programmer.
-Given a description of an algorithm, you should be able to translate that into Ruby code.
+Given a description of an algorithm, you should be able to translate it into Ruby code.
 That's our primary goal in this chapter.

 ## Trees